 - IV therapy

-- Holistic and alternative medical practices (Cupping, acupuncture, traditional Chinese medicine, naturopathy, homeopathy, herbal medicine, Tui Na, etc.)
+- Holistic and alternative medical practices (Cupping, acupuncture, traditional Chinese medicine, floating therapy, naturopathy, homeopathy, herbal medicine, Tui Na, etc.)

 - Personal training – particularly for physical therapists or trainers working with clients to manage chronic conditions or under the advice of a primary physician.